 Rabbi Jimmy Kessler of Temple B’nai Israel in Galveston told us that "usually a person of the Jewish faith will buried in a Jewish cemetery."

-He also pointed to the 1990 book "Deep in the Heart: Lies and Legends of Texas Jews," which says that Kaufman "was of Hebrew descent but not a practicing Jew."
+He also pointed to the 1990 book, "Deep in the Heart: Lives and Legends of Texas Jews: A Photographic History," which says that Kaufman "was of Hebrew descent but not a practicing Jew."

 Finally, Bryan Stone, an associate history professor at Del Mar College in Corpus Christi and author of the book, "The Chosen Folks," about Jewish Texans, told us: "There have been many Jewish members of the Texas Legislature going back to early statehood, but Straus is definitely the first Jewish speaker."